hkeee21/PCEngine/README.md

 ## PCEngine
 PCEngine is an efficient **Engine** for sparse convolution inference in 3D **P**oint **C**louds.
-Generally, PCEngine proposes techniques including a novel CSR-coded mapping format, an indicator-assisted FGMS (Fused Gather-Matmul-Scatter) fusion scheme and an adaptive dataflow to improve sparse convolution inference performance.
+Generally, PCEngine contains techniques including a novel CSR-coded mapping format, an indicator-assisted FGMS (Fused Gather-Matmul-Scatter) fusion scheme and an adaptive dataflow to improve sparse convolution inference performance.

 ## News
 [2023.05.01] The code will be released soon.